bmlt-enabled/Quick-NA-Meeting-Finder/README.md

 CHANGELIST
 ----------
+***Version 1.1.0.2006* ** *- TBD*

+- Now make sure to terminate any in-process operations, so we won't get that "Communication Error" when reopening the app.

 ***Version 1.1.0.2005* ** *- April 9, 2017*

 - Fixed an issue where older datasets caused a parse failure.